PLEASE ROTATE ME

 Outside retail and marketing, beacons also help make the world a little safer.
 Bluetooth beacons are more accurate than other proximity technologies like GPS or WiFi, so developers for smart cities can use them to more precisely pinpoint locations and hotspots on the street.
 A beacon affixed to a light pole can help lost pedestrians get home safely by pointing them to the nearest subway station.
 Beacons can also help them determine exactly where they are on a map.

 Bluetooth beacons work by transmitting an identifier to other devices in the vicinity.
-The way two BLE devices transfer data back and forth is defined by their Bluetooth Generic Attribute Profile (GATT).
+The way two Bluetooth LE devices transfer data back and forth is defined by their Bluetooth Generic Attribute Profile (GATT).
 Each GATT profile’s service is distinguishable by a universally unique identifier (UUID), and when a beacon needs to advertise a particular service, it broadcasts the UUID in the device’s advertising packet.
 The receiving device picks up the UUID, registers it, and takes the appropriate follow-up actions.

 The two most prominent beaconing protocols on the market are iBeacon and Eddystone.
 These protocols are developed by industry leaders and adopted by those who want to use the technology, meaning beacon developers should be sure to familiarize themselves with these protocols.